 During term time, you can recycle any old clothes or batteries you have.
 Additionally, each of our showers has a flow-restricted head that conserves water throughout the year.

-We have received an ISO 14001:2004 accreditation.
-Nido Student won the Green Apple Environment Award in the national campaign to find Britain’s greenest companies, councils and communities.
-Read more about the award here.
+We’ve got the credentials to match, too.
+With ISO 14001:2004 accreditation to our name, we also won the Green Apple Environment Award as part of a national campaign to find Britain’s greenest companies, councils and communities.
+For more on the Green Apple Environment Award, see below.

-The Green Apple Awards began in 1994 and have become established as the country’s major recognition for environmental endeavour among companies, councils, communities and countries.
+Competing against more than 500 other nominees, we’re delighted to have won the Green Apple Environment Award.
+Beginning in 1994, the Green Apple Awards are established as the country’s main recognition for environmental endeavour among companies, councils, communities and countries.

-The awards are organised by The Green Organisation, an independent, non-political, non-activist, non-profit environment group dedicated to recognising and promoting environmental best practice.
+The awards themselves are organised by The Green Organisation, an independent, non-political, non-activist, non-profit environment group, dedicated to recognising and promoting environmental best practice.